bigjosh/OneWireNoResistor/README.md

 OneWireNoResistor
 =================

-A slight update of the popular Arduino 1-wire library that...
+A slight update of the popular Arduino 1-wire library for AVR-based arduinos that...

 1) Eliminates the need for the extra pull-up resistor (the big show)